synnaxlabs/synnax/client/py/examples/control/abort/README.md

 python nominal_sequence.py
 ```

-We highly recommend using the Synnax [Console](https://docs.synnaxlabs.com/reference/console/get-started)
+We highly recommend using the[Synnax
-to visualize the data in these examples.
+Console](https://docs.synnaxlabs.com/reference/console/get-started) to visualize the
+data in these examples.